-Tara co-conceived and directed the critically acclaimed world premiere of Women At War, a theatrical exploration of women in today’s military that played to sold out houses in the fall of 2014 and is now touring throughout the Midwest.
-She also directed the Jeff-nominated Midwest premieres of The Electric Baby by Stefanie Zadravec; 26 Miles (in co-production with Teatro Vista); Fighting Words by Sunil Kuruvilla; Psalms of a Questionable Nature by Marisa Wegerzyn; and the co-production of Elliot, a Soldier’s Fugue with Stageworks/Hudson in Hudson, New York.
-Tara is the recipient of a 2017 3Arts Award for her work in Chicago as a theater artist.
+For Rivendell, Tara co-conceived and directed the critically acclaimed world premiere of Women At War, a theatrical exploration of women in today’s military that played to sold out houses in the fall of 2014 and is now touring throughout the mid-west; the Jeff nominated Midwest premieres of The Electric Baby by Stefanie Zadravec, 26 Miles (in co-production with Teatro Vista); Fighting Words by Sunil Kuruvilla; Psalms of a Questionable Nature by Marisa Wegerzyn; the co-production of Elliot, a Soldier’s Fugue with Stageworks/Hudson in Hudson, NT; and the brief and brilliant Shady Meadows by Lisa Dillman as part of the 2007 Chicago Humanities Festival.

 For the past eight years Tara has been a lead teaching artist for the Goodman Theater’s “GeNarrations” program where she facilitates a memoir and performance workshop for Senior Citizens.
 She has directed and led workshops at the Theatre School at DePaul University, Oakton Community College and Lake Forest College and is a freelance on camera acting coach in Chicago.
 She has been planning and implementing youth theatre programs for the past 25 years--including residencies as part of the City of Chicago “After School Matters” program; Chicago Arts Partnership in Education (CAPE); the Kildonan School (Amenia, NY); The International High School (Queens, NY); Open Eye: New Stagings (NY, NY); Camp Barney Mendintz (Atlanta, GA); and the Dutchess Arts Camp (Millbrook, NY).